Twenty-five crime books shortlisted for Sisters in Crime’s 19th Davitt Awards

 This year the Davitts are again sponsored by Swinburne University of Technology.

-The judging panel for 2019 comprises YA expert and author Dr Kelly Gardiner, forensic specialist Debbie Stephen and Sisters in Crime national convenors Moraig Kisler and Pauline Meaney and former convenors, librarian Jacqui Horwood and public servant Michaela Lobb.
+The judging panel for 2019 comprises YA expert and author Dr Kelly Gardiner, forensic specialist Debbie Stephen and Sisters in Crime convenors Moraig Kisler and Pauline Meaney and former convenors, librarian Jacqui Horwood and public servant Michaela Lobb.

 Voting for the Readers’ Choice Davitt Award by Sisters in Crime members closes on 28 July.
 Only financial members can vote.